Our Program and Approach

 The Annual KU Difference Awards were introduced a number of years ago, as a way of acknowledging KU staff who have made a significant contribution to KU.
 These annual awards are open to all KU staff, at any level (either individual staff or a team), who have worked above and beyond their normal duties.

-In 2018, Thi Hoa Nguyen at The Joey Club Sydney was awarded the Making “the KU Difference” Award for Children.
+In 2018, The Joey Club Sydney Educator Thi Hoa Nguyen was awarded the Making the KU Difference for Children Award.

 Our Reconciliation Action Plan

 KU was proud to launch its inaugural Innovate Reconciliation Action Plan (RAP) in 2016.
-At The Joey Club, we began our journey to develop our centre’s RAP in 2018 and we are proud to launch it now.
-Please view it here.
+At The Joey Club, we began our journey to develop our centre’s RAP in 2018 and we are proud to launch it here.